-Assumption: estimated time of arrival for shipment/order But still, you have to design scenarios around Calculation, Like,
+Assumption: estimated time of arrival for shipment/order But still, you have to design scenarios around Calculation, Like:

 - There should be some failover strategy to identify if the estimation is exceeded.

-- Acknowledgment once shipment arrived.
+- Acknowledgment once the shipment arrives.

 - If provided: notification updates like email, SMS, or app notification.